RodolpheANDRIEUX/B2Dev/README.md

 npm install
 ```

-then create prisma database
+create the `.env` file and then create prisma database

 ```bash
 npx prisma db push
 ```

-you'll find the project in the `src` folder.

 ## Start the project